You’ve just welcomed a new client to your marketing agency. *high fives all around* 🙌

 How To Implement a Client Onboarding Process

-And while no two agencies are the same, this will help you establish a strong working relationship from day one, leaving you room to personalize it and make it your client onboarding SOP.
+While no two agencies are the same, this client onboarding template will help you establish a strong working relationship from day one, leaving you room to personalize it and make it your client onboarding SOP.

 1. Secure a Signed Contract & Set Payment Methods